zemian/zemian.github.io/content/blog/2022/03-26-pelican.md

 Date: 2022-03-26
 Tags: python,blog,ssg

-This blog is now using [Pelican](https://getpelican.com/) is a static site generator, written in Python.
+This blog is now using [Pelican](https://getpelican.com/), a static site generator written in Python.

 ## First time setup